 - Is it OK if every account with FTP access on one website also has FTP access to the other websites?

-If you can answer yes to all these questions, then WordPress Multisite is right for you and will save you a lot of work.
-If you have to answer no to even one of these questions, sooner or later it will make you more work than you would have with individual WordPress installations - or even become a security risk.
+If you can answer yes to all of these questions, then WordPress Multisite is the right choice for you and will save you a lot of work.
+If you have to answer no to even one of these questions, WordPress Multisite will sooner or later make more work for you than you would have with individual WordPress installations - or even become a security risk.

-Hopefully, this guide has given you a good overview of the pros and cons and how to use a WordPress Multisite installation wisely.
+This guide has hopefully given you a good overview of the pros and cons and how to use a WordPress Multisite installation wisely.
 The user-friendly Dashboard and intuitive options make it an excellent choice for some applications.
-However, coupling websites together also limits certain uses.
-WordPress Multisite is most worthwhile for multilingual but otherwise exactly the same websites.
+However, the linking of the websites to each other limits them to certain applications.
+WordPress Multisite is most useful for multilingual but otherwise identical websites.
 If you have any further questions about this feature, feel free to contact the Raidboxes support team via live chat.